Andreas Drugge: Career

 In 2006 was he transferred by Degerfors IF, where he was trained out by the United States ladiescoach Tony Gustafsson.

 2008 Trelleborg FF signed him and it was here that his career took off.
 Trelleborg changed his position, let him play like a No. 10 and during those three seasons Andreas were noted for 20 goals and 14 assists.

 2011 one of the biggest team in the Swedish history, IFK Göteborg, transferred Andreas and he signed a three years contract with them.

-The Gothenburg club BK Häcken decided to buy Andreas for the season 2012.
-In this club Andreas played along with the striker Waris Majeed and had a brilliant collaboration.
+BK Häcken signed Andreas for the 2012 season.
+While at the club, Andreas played alongside striker Waris Majeed.

 During this period they chose to give Andreas a more defensive responsibility and used him as a playmaker.
 Nevertheless, he managed to record 12 points in the season 2013.

 Ahead of the 2015 season, he moved to Norway to work a job outside of sports, and to play for third-tier team IF Fram Larvik.